haveno-dex/haveno-docs/docs/the-project/payment_methods/SEPA.md

 #### What is the maximum trading duration for SEPA?

 The maximum trade time is 6 days.
-Generally SEPA payments will be completed within 2 working days.
-SEPA payments are usually not processed on Saturday, Sundays or bank holidays.
+Generally, SEPA payments will be completed within 2 working days.
+SEPA payments are usually not processed on weekends or bank holidays.

 #### What is the maximum XMR limit for a SEPA trade?